 Pro football offered little monetary appeal in the Depression, so Hitchcock, like most two-sport stars, looked to baseball after his college graduation.
 In May 1933 he signed with the New York Yankees.
 A right-handed hitter and thrower, he stood 5'll" and weighted 165 pounds, but his weight would increase to 175 by the time he reached the majors five years later.

 The Yankees started Hitchcock at their farm club in Wheeling, West Virginia, in the fast Class C Middle Atlantic League.
-He showed promise as a slick-fielding shortstop and solid hitter, batting .332 in 109 games, but his bat had little power potential.
+He showed promise as a slick-fielding shortstop and solid hitter, batting .332 in 109 games.

 Following his success at Wheeling, the Yankees moved Hitchcock up to Class A Binghamton, New York, of the NY-Penn League, where he stayed for two seasons.
 In 1934 he again hit over .300 (.318).
 Despite his strong showing, the Yankees kept him in the Triple Cities for a second year.
 The 1935 club won the NY-Penn League playoffs with Hitchcock hitting a solid .319.